 - Practice, practice, practice!
 Before conducting the workshop, set up a session to practice online tools.

 - Schedule with buffer time.
 Create a workshop timeline that takes into account the time it takes to operate online tools and answer questions.

 Please refer to the tips introduced here as you take on the challenge of remote workshops!

 This blog was translated to English by Elena Iwata.

 Associate Service Designer

 Tomoe is a recent graduate in marketing research and is enthusiastic about understanding people and culture.
-She facilitates and designs workshops.
-She is passionate about pursuing the design of a sustainable society.
+She often facilitates and designs workshops, and is passionate about design for a sustainable society.